barryclark/jekyll-now/_posts/2020-12-21-Stimulus-2-Electronic-Boogaloo.md

 ---
 layout: post
-title: Stimulus 2: Electronic Shopping Boogaloo
+title: Stimulus 2, Electronics Shopping Boogaloo
 ---

 > I used the first stimulus check to buy my Mavic Air 2.
 With another $600 on the way, I thought I'd compile a huge list of links for possible ways to enjoy this christmas bonus.
 Note that all links below may support me.